Westmoreland County Community College

 Here's how it works:

-YEARS 1-3: take RN courses at the WCCC main campus.
+YEARS 1-3: take general education and RN courses at the WCCC main campus.
 Successfully earn your associate's degree and pass your registered nursing board examination for licensure.

 YEAR 4: earn your BSN degree online through Chatham (while earning experience [and money!] working as an RN).